On turbulent relations: Turbulent uniform relations

 \section{Turbulent uniform relations}

-A \textit{uniform equivalence relation}, or simply a \textit{uniform relation}, over a set, $X$, is a pair, $(\VV, E)$, consisting of a uniformity $\VV$ on $X$ and an equivalence relation $E$ over $X$ such that $E\in\VV$.
-Note that $(\VV,E)$ is determined by the entourages (members of $\VV)$ that are contained in $E$, and that $\VV$ induces a uniform structure on each equivalence class of $E$.
+A \textit{uniform equivalence relation}, or simply a \textit{uniform relation}, over a set, \(X\), is a pair, \((\VV, E)\), consisting of a uniformity \(\VV\) on \(X\) and an equivalence relation \(E\) over \(X\) such that \(E\in\VV\).
+Note that \((\VV,E)\) is determined by the entourages (members of \(\VV)\) that are contained in \(E\), and that \(\VV\) induces a uniform structure on each equivalence class of \(E\).

-One important example of a uniform relation is that given by the action of a topological group, $G$, on a set, $X$.
-This is of the form $(\VV, E_G^X)$, where $\VV$ is the uniform structure on $X$ generated by the entourages
+One important example of a uniform relation is that given by the action of a topological group, \(G\), on a set, \(X\).
+This is of the form \((\VV, E_G^X)\), where \(\VV\) is the uniform structure on \(X\) generated by the entourages

-where $W$ belongs to the neighborhood system of the identity of $G$.
+where \(W\) belongs to the neighborhood system of the identity of \(G\).
 Thus a uniform relation over a topological space can be considered as a generalized dynamical system.

 Another important example of uniform relation is the following.
-A \textit{metric} (or \textit{distance function}) \textit{with possible infinite values} on a set is a function $d:X\times X\to [0,\infty]$ satisfying the usual properties of a metric ($d$ vanishes just on the diagonal of $X\times X$, is symmetric and satisfies the triangle inequality).
-It defines an equivalence relation over $X$ denoted by $E_d^X$ and given by $x\,E_d^X\,y$ if and only if $d(x,y)<\infty$.
-There is a uniform relation induced by $d$ of the form $(\VV,E_d^X)$, where a base of $\VV$ consists of the entourages
+A \textit{metric} (or \textit{distance function}) \textit{with possible infinite values} on a set is a function \(d:X\times X\to [0,\infty]\) satisfying the usual properties of a metric (\(d\) is symmetric, equals \(0\) just on the diagonal of \(X\times X\) and satisfies the triangle inequality).
+It defines an equivalence relation, \(E_d^X\), over \(X\) given by \(x\,E_d^X\,y\) if and only if \(d(x,y)<\infty\).
+There is a uniform relation induced by \(d\) of the form \((\VV,E_d^X)\), where a base of \(\VV\) consists of the entourages

-The term \textit{metric equivalence relation} (or \textit{metric relation}) will be used for the pair $(d,E_d^X)$ (or even for $d$).
-Like the usual metrics, metrics with possible infinite values induce a topology which has a base of open sets consisting of open balls; unless otherwise indicated, the ball of center $x$ and radius $R$ will be denoted by $B_X(x,R)$ or $B_d(x,R)$, or simply by $B(x,R)$.
+The term \textit{metric equivalence relation} (or \textit{metric relation}) will be used for the pair \((d,E_d^X)\) (or even for \(d\)).
+Like the usual metrics, metrics with possible infinite values induce a topology which has a base of open sets consisting of open balls; unless otherwise indicated, the ball of center \(x\) and radius \(R\) will be denoted by \(B_X(x,R)\) or \(B_d(x,R)\), or simply by \(B(x,R)\).